 Why Do Scrap Prices Change?

-If you find yourself asking any of these questions, we have some information why it’s not easy to predict the scrap prices or have a reason why they change.
+If you find yourself asking any of these questions, we have some information on why it’s not easy to predict the scrap prices or have a reason why they change.

 • What is the price of scrap copper?